FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 1. Drag an inject node onto Canvas.
 2. Set `msg.topic` to `createTopics` string.
-3. Set `msg.payload` to `[{"topic": "Temperature","partitions": 3,"replicationFactor":1}]`, you can create as many topic as you want at a time.
+3. Set `msg.payload` to `[{"topic": "Temperature","partitions": 3,"replicationFactor":1}]`, you can create as many topics as you want at a time.
 4. Drag the Kafka admin node onto Canvas.
 5. Connect the inject node’s output to the Kafka admin node’s input.
 6. Deploy the flow by clicking on the top-right red deploy button.
-7. After the Deploy, click on the inject button to create topic.
+7. After the Deploy, click on the inject button to create a topic.

 !["Injecting payload for creating new Kafka topic"](./images/using_kafka_with_node-red_inject_node.png "Injecting payload for creating new Kafka topic")